-God sent rain seven days after Noah and his family and the animals entered the ark.
+- Seven days after Noah and his family and the animals entered the ark, God sent rain.

 There are also references to seven years:

-The Jews from Moses onwards had both a seven day cycle and a seven year cycle.
-Similar to the seventh day, during the seventh year “the land shall have a sabbath rest” (Lev.
-25:4).
+The Jews from the time of Moses onward had both a seven day cycle and a seven year cycle.
+Similar to the seventh day, during the seventh year “the land shall have a sabbath rest” (Lev 25:4).
 The references to seven years in the time before Moses imply that a seven year cycle already existed before Moses.
 This supports the conclusion that a seven day cycle with a special seventh day existed before Moses, because the seven year cycle is derived from the seven day cycle.

-Although evidence exists that the seventh day was special before the time of Moses, there is no indication what man did on that day.
+Although evidence exists for a seven-day cycle, and therefore that the seventh day was special before the time of Moses, there is no indication what man did on that day.
 In particular there is no evidence that man kept it as a day of physical rest, as the Jews were instructed to do.

 Seven days in Genesis – A search for the phrase “seven days” in Genesis will show seven occurrences.
 Similar searches for four, five, six, eight or nine days will show not a single occurrence.
 This also implies the existence of a seven day cycle before the time of Moses.

 The book of Exodus, in the description of the plagues, before Moses received the Ten Commandments, also refers to seven days.
-After the Lord turned the Nile into blood (Ex.
-7:20), He waited seven days (Ex.
-7:27) before He sent Moses to Pharaoh (Ex.
-8:1) to tell him “I will smite your whole territory with frogs” (Ex 8:2).
+After the Lord turned the Nile into blood (Exo 7:20), He waited seven days (Exo 7:27) before He sent Moses to Pharaoh (Ex.
+8:1) to tell Pharoah “I will smite your whole territory with frogs” (Exo 8:2).

 Job – It is estimated that Job lived before Abraham.
 (Biblehub.com states “It is possible that Job is the oldest of any book of the Bible written approximately 2100-1800 BC.”)
 In this book we also find a seven day period.
 When Job’s three friend came to him, they sat with him “for seven days and seven nights with no one speaking a word to him, for they saw that his pain was very great” (Job 2:13).